napari/napari.github.io/dev/_sources/gallery/action_manager.rst

  .. code-block:: none

-    /Users/mwebermendonca/napari/examples/action_manager.py:42: FutureWarning: Public access to Window.qt_viewer is deprecated and will be removed in v0.5.0.
+    /home/runner/work/napari/napari/examples/action_manager.py:42: FutureWarning: Public access to Window.qt_viewer is deprecated and will be removed in v0.5.0.
 It is considered an "implementation detail" of the napari application, not part of the napari viewer model.
 If your use case requires access to qt_viewer, please open an issue to discuss. layer_buttons = viewer.window.qt_viewer.layerButtons
-    /Users/mwebermendonca/napari/examples/action_manager.py:47: FutureWarning: viewer argument is deprecated and should not be used rot_button = QtViewerPushButton(None, 'warning')
+    /home/runner/work/napari/napari/examples/action_manager.py:47: FutureWarning: viewer argument is deprecated and should not be used rot_button = QtViewerPushButton(None, 'warning')
-    calling <function register_action at 0x7f023267c310>
+    calling <function bind_button at 0x7f4afc278820>
-    calling <function bind_button at 0x7f023267c8b0>
+    calling <function bind_shortcut at 0x7f4afc278790>
-    calling <function bind_shortcut at 0x7f023267c820>
+    calling <function register_action at 0x7f4afc278280>